Geoscience graduate students and the Computed Tomography Scanner

 Requirements for the Major

 Prospective majors are strongly encouraged to seek assistance from a faculty advisor in order to choose courses appropriate to their interests and career plans.
-Advisors can also assist students in choosing a track that is appropriate for their interests and career goals.
+Advisors can also assist students in choosing a pathway that is appropriate for their interests and career goals.

 Background Requirements